Development#

 Quickstart#

-• Clone your fork into a local directory, making sure that the submodules are correctly initialised:
+• Fork the msprime repo on GitHub and clone your fork, making sure that the submodules are correctly initialised:

-For an already checked out repo, the submodules can be initialised using:
+For an already checked out repo, initialise submodules with:

 $ git submodule update --init --recursive

-• See the tskit documentation for more details on the recommended GitHub workflow.
+See the tskit developer documentation for details on the recommended git workflow, running lint checks, and building the documentation.

 Requirements#